sandguy banner

 grey stuff exposed itself as one can see.
 We'll

-have to patch/replace with the red stuff.
+have to patch/replace with the reddish stuff.

 In the mean time Laurent wires the top arched